Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### 1.1 Why use Historical Simulations for our Case Study?

-In this lesson, we want to better understand the social, material and cognitive dynamics that shaped intellectual networks in the past, specifically during the early modern period.
+In this lesson, we want to better understand the social, material and cognitive dynamics that shaped intellectual networks of the past, specifically during the early modern period.
 In this time in Europe, a primarily letter-based network of scholars of different nationalities emerged, often referred to as the 'Republic of Letters'.
-The effect of this network on the history of science in Europe and the world is deemed to be pivotal.[^3] To understand these networks, it is not enough to study their shape and speculate about the historical sources we have about them.
+The effect of this network on the history of science in Europe and the world is deemed to be pivotal.[^3] To understand these types of networks, it is not enough to study their shape and speculate about the historical sources we have about them.
 It is also essential to ask ourselves how exactly these networks came to be shaped as they were.

 Questions related to this are usually hard to answer in a systematic and methodologically sound way.
 Consider for example the following questions:
-- 'Which social and intellectual dynamics led to some people being central in the network?'
+- 'Which social and intellectual dynamics led to some people playing a more central role in the network?'
 - 'How did people form and develop their connections in the network?'
 - 'What effects did limiting elements such as distance, infrastructure and technology have on the shape of the network?'

-We can pose some limited hypotheses regarding those questions, and we might draw on searching for network sources to find some hints and correlations, but it is hard to reliably test those hypotheses.
+We can pose some limited hypotheses regarding those questions, and we might draw on sources to find some hints and correlations, but it is hard to reliably test those hypotheses.

 One of the main motivations for using historical simulation, or even simulation in general, is precisely this: operationalizing hypotheses about the underlying reasons for (historical) phenomena, and comparing them against what we observe in reality.
 This means we'll create a simulated version of our netwerk example (based on our historical hypotheses), then check how its structure compares to the actual historical network.
 That way, we can test whether our hypotheses can explain the observed phenomena.

-We could for example assume that, in a particular historical letter network, more famous people receive a higher amount of letters, and that this is a self-reinforcing effect, which gets stronger over time.
+We could for example assume that, in a particular historical letter network, famous people receive a higher amount of letters, and that this is a self-reinforcing effect (i.e. it gets stronger over time).
 Or, we could consider it more likely that a person will prefer to send a letter to a close neighbor rather than to someone far away.
-Another area of hypotheses arises if we consider the topic of the letters.
-Letters might more likely be sent if a sender agrees with a receiver's personal opinion – although the opposite could arguably turn out to be true.
+We can also hypothesize about the effect of the letters' topics.
+For example, letters might more likely be sent if a sender agrees with a receiver's personal opinion – although the opposite could arguably turn out to be true.

 Building a simulation model of this letter network will allow us to represent different hypotheses about its dynamics, giving us a more thorough understanding of its workings.
 But what does it actually mean to build a simulation?